REBECCA FRANKEL

 The New York Times, Book Review

-Brownwen Dickey reviews a crop of newly published books on canines, and highlights War Dogs in the "short list."
+Brownwen Dickey reviews a new crop of canine-focused books and highlights War Dogs in the "short list."

 Oct.
 19, 2014